EXHIBITS

 AAM EXHIBITION SCHEDULE

-Ongoing Exhibits
+Permanent Exhibits

-FACING THE RISING SUN: FREEDMAN’S CEMETERY: PERMANENT EXHIBITION
+FACING THE RISING SUN: FREEDMAN’S CEMETERY

 Facing The Rising Sun presents the remnants of a once-thriving North Dallas Community.
 Facing the Rising Sun contains photographs, found objects, and historical documents that provide an insight into a community called Freedman’s Town and later known as short North Dallas and now known as Uptown.
 Interactive video kiosks allow visitors to see and hear from the people who knew Freedman’s Town first-hand.

-Reintroducing the Sam & Ruth Bussey Art Gallery | Imagination and Materiality: The Power of Memory and Storytelling in Black Art
+The Sam & Ruth Bussey Art Gallery | Imagination and Materiality: The Power of Memory and Storytelling in Black Art

 Reinstalled November 2023